Benidorm

 2. Weighty circumstances are understood to mean circumstances that are of such a nature that further binding of the tour operator to the agreement cannot reasonably be required.

-3. An important circumstance for the tour operator is in any case present if, before the date of departure, a cover limitation has been set for that area by the Calamity Committee of the Calamity Fund, or a situation that is eligible for payment applies.
+3. Important circumstances for the tour operator are in any case present, if – before the date of departure – a cover limitation has been set for that area by the Calamity Committee of the Calamity Fund, or a situation that is eligible for payment applies.

-a.
-If the cause of the cancellation can be attributed to the traveler, the resulting damage will be borne by the traveler.
+5. a.
+If the cause of the cancellation can be attributed to the traveller, the resulting damage will be borne by the traveller.

 b.
 If the cause of the cancellation can be attributed to the tour operator, the resulting damage will be borne by the tour operator.
 Whether this is the case is determined on the basis of Article 15.